chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 * Here you MUST run the network analyzer first so you can have "Edge betweenness" as an attribute in edges
 * Use "Edge betweenness" as the attribute
-* Run the module land, you should get two groups, led by #1 and #34 .
+* Run the module, you should get two groups, led by #1 and #34 .
 Are they close to the [real partition displayed here](http://historicaldataninjas.com/karate-club-network/)?

 # DELIVER (INDIVIDUALLY)